 Agent::Context

-files following the https://agent.md specification.
+files following the https://agents.md specification.

 Overview